-When you render a preview file or export for final output, Adobe Premiere Pro returns the following error message:
+When you render a preview file or export for final output, Adobe Premiere Pro returns an error message that says, "Error compiling movie."

 - Save the project to a new location under a new name

 - Change the preview file codec and format under sequence settings

 Note that the text that follows the error message gives you additional detail about the type of error.

 |"Disk full."||Make room on the hard disk that you're exporting to, or choose a hard disk with adequate space.
 (See Managing the media cache database for more information on freeing up hard disk space by clearing out cached media files.)|

 |"Duplicate file."||Make sure that the name and destination specified for the output file is unique.|